bourumir-wyngs/granit-parser/README.md

 [`Parser::new_from_str`](https://docs.rs/granit-parser/latest/granit_parser/struct.Parser.html#method.new_from_str) returns an iterator of ([`Event`](https://docs.rs/granit-parser/latest/granit_parser/enum.Event.html), [`Span`](https://docs.rs/granit-parser/latest/granit_parser/struct.Span.html)) pairs.
 The event helpers expose common node metadata, and spans provide byte ranges plus source slices:

+Comments are emitted as `Event::Comment(text, placement)`.
+They are presentation metadata for tools such as linters and formatters, not YAML data nodes, so consumers that build YAML values should filter them out.
+The companion `Span` for a comment covers the whole source comment, including `#` and excluding the line break; when parsing from `Parser::new_from_str`, `span.slice(yaml)` returns that source comment text.

 ```rust
 use granit_parser::Parser;